seralexeev/xrabbit.dev/README.md

 -   rear motors
 -   nvidia jetson
--   all servo drives (the arm and steering) but maybe I will split them later
+-   all servo drives (arm and steering) but maybe I'll split them later

-4 sensors and all of them by default have the same i2c address.
+4 sensors and they all have the same i2c address by default.
 You can change this by soldering jumpers on the breakout board.
-But I don't really like that.
+But I'm not a big fan of that.
 So I bought an i2c multiplexer.
-At first I thought that this multiplexer works like a router and supports virtual addresses.
-That is for example the multiplexer itself has address 0x40 and supports its own internal virtual address space and allows you to connect chips with the same names by accessing them via the index of pin groups and at the same time you can read and write to all devices at once.
+At first I thought this multiplexer worked like a router and supported virtual addresses.
+Like for example the multiplexer itself has address 0x40 and supports an internal virtual address space and lets you connect chips with the same names and access them by pin group indexes, so you can write and read from all devices at the same time.
 But it doesn't work like that.
-Basically it's just an 8-channel switch that you can switch programmatically.
-But that's not a problem because reading from all the sensors can be easily implemented by a loop that goes through all enabled channels reads the data from the same address and writes to a ros2 topic and then to influxdb.
-All of this is about 20 lines in python and you can run it in a separate docker container.
+Basically it's just an 8-channel switch you can toggle in software.
+But that's not really a problem because reading from all the sensors can be done very simply with a loop that goes through all the enabled channels, reads data from the same address and writes it to a ros2 topic and then to influxdb.
+All that is around 20 lines in Python and can run in a separate docker container.

 ---